NCGAS/CEWiT-REU-Identifying-datasets-in-SRA-using-Jetstream/README.md

         Then from the list copy over the bam files to the new directory made. \
         `for f in */; do  cd $f; for i in ``cat ../../moreThan10Hits.txt``; do  cp $i.bam /vol_b/subset/.; done; cd ..;  done` \

 Great!
-Now we have the filered bam files that potentially have the sequence of interest or genome.
+Now we have the filered bam files that potentially have the input sequence

+#### Visualization
+This final step is to quickly visualize the filtered bam files against the input sequence to assess the coverage, regions of the input sequence.
+In some cases this step has also helped us further filter the bam files (shown in Haley's project, add link).

+For this step we picked [Anvi'o](http://merenlab.org/software/anvio/), an analysis and visualization platform for omics data.
+This platform will extend the data to not just confirming datasets do contain the genome, but also explore the results further.